Insights & Ideas

 • Ask for feedback or advice on a specific aspect of a successful project

-• Meet up with key contacts regularly and talk about what’s up in your world
+• Meet up with key contacts regularly and talk about what’s going on in your world

 If you’re an enthusiastic advocate for your work or organization, people will notice fast and remember your dedication.
 For example, you could: